seadowg/cv/cv.md

 Internal tool for helping teams run agile retrospective with remote members.

 * Source and lead teams from within Pivotal to build new features for React/Rails web app
-* Coordinated moving from a hosted product to a self installed/on prem
+* Coordinated moving from a hosted product to a self installed/on premise one
 * Working towards open sourcing codebase

 ## Education